spotlightpa/poor-richard/content/interactives/elections-chatbot.md

 type = "elections"
 no-index = false
 promo = "{{<featured/election-promo>}}"
-disabled-text = "**The Election Assistant is currently unavailable.** To ensure the accuracy of the tool and allow time for review, we are limiting the number of users during the beta testing period." disable-chatbot = true
+disabled-text = """Polls in Pennsylvania have officially closed.
+Spotlight PA’s Election Assistant is no longer available.
+Results for various races, including the presidential election, U.S. Senate and House, Pennsylvania row offices, and Pennsylvania General Assembly, will begin to show after 8 p.m. on November 5.

+To see rolling tallies, and official results when they are available, visit [www.spotlightpa.org/elections-2024/results](/elections-2024/results/).""" disable-chatbot = true
 +++